Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Technical due diligence

 Technical due diligence involves assessing the quality and protection of intangible assets, such as patents and software.
-This includes checking the validity of patents, evaluating technologies and reviewing development processes.
+This includes verifying patent validity, evaluating technologies, and reviewing development processes.

 Legal due diligence

 Legal due diligence focuses on the legal aspects of intangible assets, such as intellectual property and licensing agreements.
-This includes verifying ownership rights, regulatory compliance and identifying potential legal risks.
+This includes verifying ownership rights, ensuring regulatory compliance, and identifying potential legal risks.

 Identification of intangible assets

-The first step is to identify all the intangible assets owned by the target company.
+The first step is to identify all intangible assets held by the target company.
 This includes examining patents, trademarks, contracts, and customer relationships.

 Conduct a comprehensive audit of intangible assets to ensure they are properly documented and protected by appropriate legal rights.